grafana/postman-to-k6/README.md

 ## Advanced Features

 Some features require browserified versions of certain npm modules.
 The browserified file should be in `./{module-name}.js`.
-Install browserify globally to get the `browserify` command.
+Install `browserify` globally to get the command.

 ```shell
 npm install --global browserify